andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 short_sum: Who ever knew so much work could be so much fun?
 summary:

+*\*Mark always referred to Linda by her full name.
+The rest of the company naturally followed suit.*

 <h4 class="article-subheader">"Jetlagged?"</h4>
 Mark asks with a slight kick to the left foot of my vaguely animated corpse.

 I peel open an eyelid and muster the strength for a mumbled "yeah."

-"Sorry, but it's time to start rehearsal," Mark coyly announces behind a Cheshire cat smile that I will become intimately familiar with over the course of the next two weeks.
+"Sorry, but it's time to start rehearsal," Mark coyly remarks behind a Cheshire cat smile that I will become intimately familiar with over the course of the next two weeks.

 I scrape myself off the floor, still reeling from
 <a href="/traveler/2023_05-scandinavia.html" target="_blank" rel="noopener noreferrer">3 weeks in Scandinavia</a>.
-I just got back to Durham last night and worked all day today so my energy levels are zapped.
+I just flew into Durham late last night and worked all day today so my batteries are are running on emergency reserve.

-In the break between the audition and the start of rehearsals Mark sends us an email with our order in the lineup.
-Everybody is assigned to a performer from the Paris performance video.
+During the two months between the audition and the start of rehearsals Mark sent us an email with our order in the lineup.
+He assigned each of us a performer from the Paris video to study.
 I drew Jurg:

 <div class="text-muted fst-italic mx-3 mb-3">
 9. Andrew (JURG)- orange T shirt, light grey pants.
 ENTRANCE IS AT 4:24
 </div>

-When I watch the Paris video I'm struck by a euphoric realization - all the gallops occur in the first 3 minutes.
+When I watch the video I'm struck by a euphoric realization - all the gallops occur in the first 3 minutes.
 Since Jurg doesn't come on till 4:24 I won't be doing any gallops!
-Praise be!
-Based on my complete galloptrical ineptitude displayed during the audition I'd say Mark's decision to spare me from gallop duty is wise and prudent.
+Praise be!!!
+Based on my complete galloptrical ineptitude during the audition I'd say Mark's decision to spare me from gallop duty is wise and prudent.

-The majority of our time during the first few rehearsals is spent teaching the individual segments that make up the whole of the performance.
+During the first few rehearsals the majority of our time is spent learning the choreography of the separate segments that make up the whole of the performance.
 Each has its own name that Mark has informally conferred over the years and each has its own flavor.

 <figure class="figure">
   <img class="figure-img img-fluid mt-2 rounded" src="/theme/images/entroper/2023_06-this_land/hearsals-notes1.jpg" alt="Notes">